ericburger/crossbardocs/pages/docs/administration/auth/Challenge-Response-Authentication.md

 Optional attributes are all related to the (optional) pbkdf2-based password salting:

 * `authid`: The authentication ID which will be assigned to the client
-* `salt`: If the secret isn't stored clear-text (but salted), the salt used for computing the derived secret provided in `secret`.
+* `salt`: If the secret is salted (i.e. is not stored in cleartext), the salt used for computing the derived secret provided in `secret`.
 * `iterations`: An integer parameter of the pbkdf2 algorithm.
 * `keylen`: An integer parameter of the pbkdf2 algorithm.